Business communication is integral to any workplace.

 This creates an intimate setting where those viewing the presentation can easily see the screen and work out what it details.
 Interactive displays are touch-sensitive and can be drawn upon (with the right tool of course!), making them a fantastic way to communicate different messages.

-Avocor have a range of interactive displays, perfect for any kind of boardroom or huddle room.
+Avocor has a range of interactive displays, perfect for any kind of boardroom or huddle room, home office and executive offices.